The Hardest Button to Button: In popular culture

-The song and video concept is used/spoofed in The Simpsons episode "Jazzy and the Pussycats", with The White Stripes guest starring as themselves.
+The song and video concept is used/spoofed in The Simpsons episode "Jazzy and the Pussycats" (series 18, ep 2), with The White Stripes guest starring as themselves.
 Bart Simpson starts playing to the song, imitating the video routine, until eventually crashing into Meg's drumkit.
 She and Jack chase Bart until he leaves them suspended in midair over an open drawbridge at the end of a riff, and they fall onto a garbage barge.

 The song is a playable track in Rock Band 3.

 The song was used on a trailer for the Justice League movie.
 Previously another White Stripes song, "Icky Thump", was used for a trailer of the same movie.